How Much Does It Cost to Form an HI Corporation?

 Employer Identification Number

 Every corporation in the country should have a unique EIN (Employer Identification Number) from the Internal Revenue Service.
 You'll use your EIN when you open a business bank account, file taxes and pay employees.
-You can get one directly from the IRS, or Incfile can get one for you.
+You can get one directly from the IRS, or Bizee can get one for you.

 Foreign Corporations